Think pink (sauce).

 - Add the tomato sauce or crushed tomatoes, along with a big glug of water you just swirled around in the can to get the rest of the tomato out.

 - Cook at a gentle simmer, stirring occasionally, for about 30 minutes.
 Fold in the cream and mascarpone.
 Add salt to taste.
 Remove about 2 cups of the sauce and set aside for another use.
 (You can refrigerate or freeze this.)PRO TIP: Don't have mascarpone?
-You can hack the flavor by combining equal parts softened cream cheese and sour cream (or plain Greek yogurt) with a splash of heavy cream.
+You can substitute mascarpone by combining equal parts softened cream cheese and sour cream (or plain Greek yogurt) with a splash of heavy cream.

 - Taste for seasoning.
 Spoon the pasta into pasta bowls.
-Top generously with the grated Parmigiano-Reggiano and a sprinkle of red chili flakes.
+Top generously with the grated Parmigiano-Reggiano and a sprinkle of red pepper flakes, and maybe a sprig of fresh Italian parsley or fresh basil if you want a pop of green.